With A Tweet, PM Modi Sets Tone For His Meeting With Justin Trudeau: 10 Points

 The invitations proved a huge embarrassment to Canada and Mr Trudeau said he would take action against the person responsible for issuing the invitation to Jaspal Atwal, who was sentenced to 20 years in jail for trying to kill a Punjab minister visiting Canada in 1986.
 Canadian MP Randeep Sarai has taken the blame and issued an apology.

-Today, Mr Trudeau addressed a business summit in Delhi and visited the national capital's Jama Masjid.
+Mr Trudeau addressed a business summit in Delhi and visited the national capital's Jama Masjid yesterday.
 He also visited the Modern High School's cricket grounds, where he and his three children tried their hands at batting.

 On Wednesday, Justin Trudeau and his family visited the Golden Temple in Amritsar, the holiest shrine for Sikhs.
 They offered Kar Seva and were seen trying to make rotis under the guidance of celebrity chef Vikas Khanna.